grafana/mimir/docs/sources/architecture/querier.md

 # Querier

-The querier is a stateless component that uses evaluates [Prometheus Query Language](https://prometheus.io/docs/prometheus/latest/querying/basics/) by fetching time series and labels on the read path.
+The querier is a stateless component that evaluates [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) expressions by fetching time series and labels on the read path.

 The querier uses the [store-gateway]({{< relref "./store-gateway.md" >}}) component to query the [long-term storage]({{< relref "./_index.md#long-term-storage" >}}) and the [ingester]({{< relref "./ingester.md" >}}) component to query recently written data.

 ## How it works

-To find the correct blocks to look up at query time, the querier requires an up-to-date view of the bucket in long-term storage.
+To find the correct blocks to look up at query time, the querier requires an almost up-to-date view of the bucket in long-term storage.
 The querier performs the following actions to ensure that the bucket view is updated:

 1. Periodically download the [bucket index]({{< relref "../operating-grafana-mimir/blocks-storage/bucket-index.md" >}}) (default)
 2. Periodically scan the bucket